Stanford cancels classes, will remain ‘in the dark’ for days to come

-Stanford has canceled summer session classes for Thursday and Friday and is encouraging employees to work from home amid an ongoing power outage that has halted life on the Farm.
-The timeline for restoring power to the University will likely be 2-3 days as the University waits for PG&E to fix a downed transmission line.
+Stanford canceled summer session classes for Thursday and Friday and is encouraging employees to work from home amid an ongoing power outage that has halted life on the Farm.
+Though there is no concrete timeline established, University officials shared Thursday evening that they remain “cautiously optimistic,” not certain, that full power will be restored to the main campus by the upcoming weekend.

-The power failure, which began yesterday following local fire damage in the PG&E substations near San Mateo County, has forced students to rely on university resources and await word from campus communications officials.
+The power failure, which began Tuesday, June 21 from local fire damage in the PG&E substations in the Interstate-280 region near San Mateo County, has forced students to rely on university resources and word from communications.

 The Department of Comparative Medicine shared with students in an email that they are hopeful that

-Note: This article has been updated to reflect new information shared with the Stanford community on the power restoration timeline.